French cruiser Linois (1894)

 Linois was completed in 1895 and joined the Mediterranean Squadron the next year, serving as part of the cruiser force of the main French battle fleet.
 She took part in training exercises during this period, which sometimes included joint maneuvers with the Northern Squadron.
 The ship was involved in a show of force meant to intimidate the Ottoman Empire in 1902 during a period of tension with France.
-Linois remained in service with the squadron through 1905 and was struck from the naval register in 1910, thereafter being broken up for scrap.
+Linois remained in service with the squadron until 1905, and was struck from the naval register in 1910 and broken up for scrap.

 Design

-In response to a war scare with Italy in the late 1880s, the French Navy embarked on a major construction program in 1890 to counter the threat of the Italian fleet and that of Italy's ally Germany.
+In response to a war scare with Italy in the late 1880s, the French Navy embarked on a major construction program in 1890 to counter the threat of the fleets of Italy and its ally Germany.
 The plan called for a total of seventy cruisers for use in home waters and overseas in the French colonial empire.
 The Linois class was ordered as part of the program, and the design was based on the earlier Forbin class.

 Linois was 98 m long overall, with a beam of 10.62 m and a draft of 5.44 m.
 She displaced 2285 to 2318 LT.
 Her crew varied over the course of her career, amounting to 250–269 officers and enlisted men.
 The ship's propulsion system consisted of a pair of triple-expansion steam engines driving two screw propellers.
 Steam was provided by six coal-burning fire-tube boilers that were ducted into two funnels.
 Her machinery was rated to produce 6800 ihp for a top speed of 20.5 kn.
 She had a cruising radius of 3000 nmi at 10 kn and 600 nmi at 20.5 knots.